 How do nonprofits get grants?

 Before you can receive a grant, someone must submit a grant proposal on behalf of your nonprofit.
 This person can be a staff member or an outside writer that you hire to write the proposal.
-Usually the grantmaker will have a list of requirements or documents that your nonprofit needs to meet or submit, as well as an application you must fill out.
-Your proposal includes anything required by the grantmaker and broadly lays out why you need the support and what you would use the funds for if you received the grant.
+Typically, the grantmaker will have a list of requirements or documents that your nonprofit needs to meet or submit, as well as an application you must fill out.
+Your proposal includes anything the grantmaker requires and broadly lays out why you need the support and what you would use the funds for if you received the grant.